remotion-dev/remotion/packages/docs/docs/player.md

 Before we mark the player as stable, we are looking to improve in the following areas:

-- Allow the player size to be a different size than the composition size.
 - Better loading state than the current "Loading..." text.
 - Implement keyboard controls.
-- Fullscreen support.
 - Better props validation
 - Customize error UI